devsmn/Athena-Public/app_roadmap.md

 subtitle: Planned features and changes in future versions
 ---

-## Next version (v2.0.1)
+## Next version (v2.1.0)
-The next version will contain mostly bugfixes.
+*2025-09-19: Release will be planned after holiday season.*

-For further information, refer to the planned [issues](https://github.com/devsmn/Athena/issues?q=is%3Aissue%20milestone%3Av2.0.1) on GitHub.
+For further information, refer to the planned [issues](https://github.com/devsmn/Athena/issues?q=is%3Aissue%20milestone%3Av2.1.0) on GitHub.

 ___